papivot/pace-docs/PKS Workload Deployment using Helm.md

 prometheus-server-5d5f6db7cc-mkpwg               0/2     Pending   0          2m36s
 ```

 Notice that it may happen that some of the pods are in a pending state.
-To troubleshoot run the following -
+To troubleshoot, run the following -

 > `kubectl describe pod prometheus-server-5d5f6db7cc-mkpwg -n monitoring`